k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b>datacenterName</b></td>
         <td>string</td>
         <td>
           DatacenterName allows to override the name of the Cassandra datacenter.
-Kubernetes objects will be named after a sanitized version of it if set, and if not metadata.name.
 In Cassandra the DC name will be overridden by this value.
-It may generate some confusion as objects created for the DC will have a different name than the CasandraDatacenter object itself.
 This setting can create conflicts if multiple DCs coexist in the same namespace if metadata.name for a DC with no override is set to the same value as the override name of another DC.
 Use cautiously.<br/>
         </td>